 The production quantities of LRASM have been relatively small compared to the JASSM and JASSM-ER.
 From FY17 to FY26, the Air Force and Navy plan to acquire 154 and 374 LRASMs respectively.
 However, due to LRASM being tied to the JASSM’s production line, the Airforce recently announced it would increase its LRASM inventory to 400 missiles, as a part of a wider effort to increase their JASSM inventory from 4,000 missiles to 10,000 missiles.

-While the LRASM is new to both U.S. Navy and Air Force inventories, a slew of upgrades to improve the missile have began.
-These will not only improve the capability of the missile, but also reduce costs and ease of manufacturing.
-This missile will not only allow the US and it’s allies to close the anti-ship missile gap with adversaries, it will give them an edge with its advanced capabilities not found on any other anti-ship missile today.
+While the LRASM is new to both U.S. Navy and Air Force inventories, a slew of upgrades to improve the missile have begun.
+These will not only improve the capability of the missile but also reduce costs and ease of manufacturing.
+This missile will not only allow the US and its allies to close the anti-ship missile gap with adversaries, but it will also give them an edge with its advanced capabilities not found on any other anti-ship missile today.